JetBrains/intellij-sdk-docs/basics/getting_started/plugin_compatibility.md

 If a plugin does not include any module dependency tags in its
 <!--TODO link to sample_plugin file-->
 [plugin.xml](),
-it's assumed to be a legacy plugin and it's loaded only in IntelliJ Platform based product.
+it's assumed to be a legacy plugin and is loaded only in a IntelliJ-Platform-based product.

 If the
 <!--TODO link to sample_plugin file-->
 [plugin.xml]()
-includes one or more of such tags, the plugin is loaded if the product contains all of the modules on which the plugin depends.
+includes one or more such tags, the plugin is loaded if the product contains all of the modules on which the plugin depends.

-The following modules are currently available in all products based on the IntelliJ Platform:
+The following modules are currently available in all products based on IntelliJ Platform:

 * *com.intellij.modules.platform*